-NO “MUST” EXERCISES
+THERE ARE NO “MUST” EXERCISES

 GO HARD WHERE IT DOES NOT HURT

-Never until I worked for Todd did I ever hear a trainer ask a client, “how does it feel?”
+Never until I worked for Todd did I ever hear a trainer ask a client, “How does it feel?”.
 How it feels supersedes everything.
-It should be an open line of communication between client and trainer to find what exercises you can really feel in the muscles and then go hard.
+It should be an open line of communication between client and trainer to find what exercises you can really feel in the muscles.
 Do not think of a workout as a failure if an exercise does not agree with you that day.
 If you are doing things right to re-correct your personal dispositions you should achieve better stability over time and be able to add exercise to your repertoire.
-Clients will and should have certain cosmetic priorities, but if the squat for example is causing pain do not push yourself through it.
+Clients will and should have certain cosmetic priorities, but if the squat, for example, is causing pain, do not push yourself through it.
 Ask the trainer for another exercise that you feel comfortable with.

-The reality is our bodies are always changing.
+The reality is that our bodies are always changing.
 We need to pay attention to this.
 You are not the same person you were in high school.
 There is usually no hard timeline on your goals.
 Doing something that hurts could push you back months.
 Be smart, communicate, enjoy your training, and remain pain-free.
 It’s the only way we can make your one body last a lifetime.